 Professor Adam Winkler’s We the Corporations: How American Businesses Won Their Civil Rights (Liveright/W.W.
-Norton, 2018) has been named a finalist for the 2018 National Book Award for nonfiction.
-It is one of five titles contending for the award.
+Norton, 2018) was named a finalist for the 2018 National Book Award for nonfiction.

 Established in 1950 and presented by the National Book Foundation, the National Book Award is one of the most prestigious honors in publishing.
 Past nonfiction award winners include Robert Caro, Rachel Carson, Joan Didion, James Fallows, Maxine Hong Kingston and Gore Vidal.